make-all/HAMusicAssistantJukebox/README.md

 Access the jukebox via the new "Music Assistant Jukebox" Sidebar Panel OR

-Scan the QR Code entity of choice or access the jukebox interface directly at:
+Scan the QR Code entity of choice OR

+Access the jukebox interface directly at:
 ```
 http://homeassistant:8123/local/jukebox/jukebox.html
 ```